Wheat And Corn Export Sales Surge While Soybeans Lag During Week Ending November 2

 By G.C.
 Mays

-The USDA released its export sales report for the period October 27 - November 2 2017.
+The USDA released its export sales report for the period October 27-November 2 2017.
 Wheat and corn sales surged while rising prices are seemingly pushing soybean sales to the downside.

 Wheat